Famelab 2019 - new dates added

 FameLab is a UK-wide competition to find the new voices of science and engineering.
 The most engaging, creative and daring individuals in science battle to surprise and fascinate a general public audience with unbelievable facts and unforgettable performances.
 They are also watched by three judges who are all science communicators.
-Oxford competitors have a great record of making it to the final (and doing really well) and in 2016 our heats generated both the eventual winner Kyle Evans and the runner-up Jase Taylor.
+Oxford competitors have a great record of making it to the final (and doing really well) and in 2016 our heats generated both the eventual winner Kyle Evans and the runner-up Jase Taylor, last year Lucy Guile was regional and UK winner.
 Science Oxford runs the heats and coordinates all the entrants.

-The regional final will take place at The Bullingdon, Cowley Road on Wednesday 7th March, with a special training session for finalists on 23rd February.
+The regional final will take place at Wig and Pen, George Street, Oxford on 8th March 2019, with a special training session for finalists.